-- In the Treeview, right-click on the first load increment Increment 1 LoadFactor = 0.1 and select the Set Active option. - If present in the Treeview turn off the Mesh, Geometry and Attributes layers.
-And turn on the Deformed Mesh layer. - Press the Deformations button in the Treeview and select Specify factor with a value of 1.
+- In the Treeview, right-click on the first load increment Increment 1 Load Factor = 0.1 and select the Set Active option. - If present in the Treeview turn off the display of the Mesh, Geometry and Attributes layers. - Ensure the Deformed Mesh layer is present and its display is On.

+• Press the Deformations button in the Treeview and select Specify factor with a value of 1.